slowernews/wisdom-tldr/FAQ.md

 #### What are your main biases?

-Western culture (European flavour), essencialism, centrism, agnosticism and I'm male.
+Western culture (European flavour), loose minimalism, centrism, agnosticism and I'm male.

 ---